Whites Hall

-Whites Hall, also referred to as Whiteshall or Whites Hall Farm, is the birthplace and boyhood home of famous Maryland native Johns Hopkins.
+Whites Hall, also referred to as Whiteshall or Whites Hall Farm, is the birthplace and boyhood home of Maryland native Johns Hopkins.
 Whites Hall is located in Gambrills, Maryland.

 History

 Whites Hall was originally part of an 1,800-acre land grant to Colonel Jerome White in 1665.
 The house itself was constructed between 1780 and 1784.
 The home was designed as a two-story, brick side passage double pile plan dwelling, and was listed on the Maryland Historic Site inventory in 1969.